 Irritable bowel syndrome (IBS) is a chronic digestive disorder that affects the large intestine.
-It causes uncomfortable symptoms, such as abdominal pain and cramping, bloating, and diarrhea, constipation, or both.
+It can cause uncomfortable symptoms like abdominal pain, cramping, and bloating.
+It may also cause diarrhea, constipation, or both.

-While anyone can develop IBS, the condition is more common in women, affecting from
+While anyone can develop IBS, the condition is more common in women, with a prevalence of

-Many of the symptoms of IBS in females are the same as those in males, but some women report that symptoms get worse during certain phases of the menstrual cycle.
+Many of the symptoms of IBS in females are the same as those in males, but some women report that symptoms get worse during their menstrual cycle.

-Here’s a look at some common symptoms in females.
+Here’s a look at some common symptoms in women.

 Constipation is a common IBS symptom.
 It causes infrequent stools that are hard, dry, and difficult to pass.

 Diarrhea is classified as frequent loose stools, often with lower abdominal pain and cramping that improves after a bowel movement.
-You may also notice mucus in your stool.
+You may also have nausea and difficulty controlling bowel movements.

-A small study from 2010 found that women with IBS are more likely to experience lower urinary tract symptoms that women without the condition.
+A 2017 study found that women with IBS were more likely to experience lower urinary tract symptoms than women without the condition.

 Types of pelvic organ prolapse include:

 Chronic pelvic pain, which is pain below the belly button, is a common concern among women with IBS.
-The International Foundation for Gastrointestinal Disorders refers to a study in which one-third of women with IBS reported having long-lasting pelvic pain.
+A

 Experts still aren’t sure what causes IBS.
-But there are several things that can increase your risk, including being a woman.
+There are several things that can increase your risk, though, including being a woman.